 First, there is no legal right to a spouse certificate of appreciation.
 AFI 36-3203, Service Retirements, paragraph 6.3, states that a spouse certificate "may be issued."
 Thus, there is no requirement that a commander issue a spouse certificate.
 Moreover, the Instruction does not require the commander to personally sign a certificate, should one be issued.
 Neither the MSgt nor his spouse was entitled to receive a spouse certificate.
-Yet Col Bohannon nevertheless conscientiously worked with his superiors to provide a signed spouse certificate bearing the signature of a two-star general, far superior than one signed by Col Bohannon.
+Yet the MSgt's spouse nevertheless received a signed spouse certificate bearing the signature of a two-star general, far superior than one signed by Col Bohannon.
 In essence, the MSgt's complaint is that the person of his choosing did not sign the certificate, even though the certificate presented was in fact superior as a result of Col Bohannon's efforts to balance his sincerely held religious beliefs with the need to serve all airmen regardless of their beliefs.